Albert Bogle

-Albert Orr Bogle (born 1949) is a former minister of the Church of Scotland.
+Albert Orr Bogle (born 3 February 1949) is a former minister of the Church of Scotland.
 On 25 October 2011 he was nominated to be Moderator of the General Assembly of the Church of Scotland for 2012-2013; he was duly formally elected as Moderator on 19 May 2012 - the first day of the General Assembly's week-long annual session.

 Background

+He was born in Glasgow on 3 February 1949, son of James and Margaret Bogle and was educated at Woodside Secondary School, Glasgow (1962-67).
+Following a career in banking (prior to 1975), he studied for a Bachelor of Divinity degree at the University of Glasgow.

+Ministry

+Bogle was licensed by the Presbytery of Glasgow in June 1980.
+Prior to his ordination, he spent a year as Probationer at Cardonald Parish Church, Glasgow (1980-81).
+He also studied part-time (1996–1998) at the University of Edinburgh for a postgraduate Master of Theology degree.

-Bogle was ordained as a minister of the Church of Scotland in 1981 and inducted to St Andrew's Parish Church in Bo’ness, Scotland.
+Bogle was ordained as a minister of the Church of Scotland on 16 September 1981 and inducted to St Andrew's Parish Church in Bo’ness, Scotland.
+He was appointed a National Evangelist (part-time) in Jan 1998.

 In 2015 he demitted his charge at Bo'ness to become a Pioneer Minister of Sanctuary First www.sanctuaryfirst.org.uk.
 He continues to pioneer this worldwide ministry.
 He is married to Martha; the couple have a son and daughter.

-He was born in Glasgow in 1949 and was educated at Woodside Secondary School, Glasgow.
-Following a career in banking (prior to 1975), he studied for a Bachelor of Divinity degree at the University of Glasgow.
-Prior to his ordination, he spent a year as Probationer at Cardonald Parish Church, Glasgow.
-He also studied part-time (1996–1998) at the University of Edinburgh for a postgraduate Master of Theology degree.

 As well as his ministry in Bo’ness, he has served the General Assembly of the Church of Scotland in various roles since 1983.
 These have included membership of the Panel of Worship to being Convener of the "Church without Walls" Planning Group from 2004 to 2009.
 As of 2011, he is a member of the Future Strategy Group of the Church of Scotland's World Mission Council.
 He is known as an innovator, particularly in promoting the use of new technology within worship.
 He is the founder and leader of Sanctuary First, an innovative App promoting daily worship and prayer.
 He is a director and founder member of Sanctus Media, a not for profit production company seeking to serve the wider Christian community and the Charitable sector.

 In 2012-2013, he became the Moderator of the Church of Scotland.
 However, following his year, at the 2013 General Assembly, he proposed a compromise between the evangelical and liberal wings of the Church of Scotland, much to the disappointment of many evangelicals both within the denomination, and those out with it as well.